An introduction to the California Collaborative Fisheries Research Program. Video created by Charlotte Frank.

-- conducting research on nearshore species such as rockfishes, Lingcod and groupers to help promote the wise use, conservation and management of valuable fishery resources
+- Conducting biological research on nearshore species to help promote the wise use, conservation, and management of valuable fishery resources

 Moss Landing Marine Laboratories